 Gradle is an open-source build tool that was initially released in 2007 and stably released in 2019.
 It uses Directed Acyclic Graphs (DAG) to define the order of the process that needs to be executed and introduces a Java and Groovy-based Domain Specific Language (DML).
 This Gradle tutorial is designed for both beginners and professionals.
 Here, we would be covering basic and advanced concepts of the Gradle tool such as -

 In software development and testing, build tools are used.
-Build tools are the programs that are used to automate the process of compiling, testing, and deploying of source code efficiently.
+Build tools are the programs that are used to automate the process of compiling, testing, and deploying source code efficiently.
 These tools help developers focus on actual software development activities rather than doing drudge work.

 Some of the most commonly used build tools are -

 In this tutorial, we would be learning about Gradle step by step and also compare it with other build tools available in the market.
-Moreover, we will find advantages of Gradle and why we should use it.
+Moreover, we will find the advantages of Gradle and why we should use it.

-Gradle can build automation on many platforms and languages such as Java, Android, C, C++, Groovy, and Scala and provides integration with many development tools and servers including Eclipse, Jenkins, IntelliJ and Android Studio.
+Gradle can build automation on many platforms and languages such as Java, Android, C, C++, Groovy, and Scala and provides integration with many development tools and servers including Eclipse, Jenkins, IntelliJ, and Android Studio.

-Gradle is an open-source Java based build tool that combines the best features of Maven and Ant.
+Gradle is an open-source Java-based build tool that combines the best features of Maven and Ant.
 Before getting to the installation process, let us first know the prerequisites for the Gradle.

-Gradle is a Java-based tool, so it is mandatory to install Java 8 or higher version on your computer.
+Gradle is a Java-based tool, so it is mandatory to install Java 8 or higher versions on your computer.
 Before installing the Gradle, ensure that the Java SDK 8 or higher version is already installed.

 To verify whether Java is installed on your system or not, you can use the command prompt.